Rainey Conservation Alliance

 What makes the alliance effective?

-In a marsh ecosystem, the health of the landscape depends primarily on the flow of water and sediments through the marsh.
+The landscape's health depends primarily on water flow and sediments through the marsh in a marsh ecosystem.
 A management approach that places property boundaries second and marsh integrity first allows property managers to address challenges at a regional scale instead of trying to fend for themselves.

-Alliance partners are also pioneering new smart and cost-effective technologies and practices for managing and restoring coastal marsh, building on the experience and expertise that each partner brings.
-And by working together, alliance partners have been able to leverage investments of their own resources to secure significant funding from a variety of public and private sources and achieve more than $3.5 million dollars of on-the-ground restoration work.
+Alliance partners are also pioneering new innovative and cost-effective technologies and practices for managing and restoring coastal marsh, building on each partner's experience and expertise.
+By working together, alliance partners can leverage their resources to secure significant funding from various public and private sources and achieve more than $110 million dollars of on-the-ground restoration work.

 What makes the alliance powerful?

-By aligning resources and voices, the Rainey Conservation Alliance brings a powerful, united presence to the table when advocating for conservation.
+The Rainey Conservation Alliance brings a powerful, united presence when advocating conservation by aligning resources and voices.
 This alignment attracts funding, influences policy, and accelerates progress.
 The whole is truly greater than the sum of its significant parts.

 Get Involved